 Conclusion – Our Take on the Nature Cleric 5E

 That concludes our Nature Cleric 5E Guide.
 This may be the weakest domain option in the game.
 Too many of its abilities are focused on anti-animal or anti-plant, which becomes problematic later on, when those two types really don’t exist anymore.
 They still get good abilities in Dampen Elements and their Divine Strike, and some of their spells can really turn a fight in your favor.
 Before picking this domain, consider picking a druid instead.
 Still, you can never really go wrong with a Cleric.
 Even if this Domain is somewhat weak, if any campaign is set outside and above ground – and maybe ends before too long – this is a fine option.
-Need more 5E content?
-Check out our Arcana Cleric 5E Guide!
+Want to see your other Cleric options or how to optimize your character in general?
+Check out our Comprehensive Cleric 5E Guide!